Although hormone replacement therapy (HRT) is considered a safe and effective way to treat perimenopause symptoms, it still carries certain risks.

 Cognitive behavioral therapy (CBT)

 CBT can help you reframe negative thought patterns into something more positive.
-One study suggests that CBT can help improve your mood and overall sleep quality.
+One that CBT can help improve your mood and overall sleep quality.
 More research is needed, though.

 These changes, though small, may have a big impact on how you feel.